Moreault/OPEX/README.md

 OverPowered Enumerable eXtensions - _It makes your collections OP AF!_

 ## Good to know
-If you are already familiar with [ToolBX.Collections](https://github.com/Moreault/Collections) then the extension methods will feel natural.
-We like to throw a lot but we also provide "Try" overloads for the lazy devs out there.
+If you are already familiar with [ToolBX.Collections](https://github.com/Moreault/Collections) then these extension methods will feel natural.
+As with the rest of ToolBX, we like to throw a lot but we also provide "Try" overloads for the lazier devs out there.

 ## IsNullOrEmpty
 You used to do this